Anastasia Pagonis is battling for her first gold at the Paralympics. On TikTok, she fights to normalize blindness.

 The amount of times I’ve crashed 🙄♬ original sound - Anastasia Pagonis

 After regaining her confidence, Pagonis decided to start competing.
 But at her first meet, she dove off the starting block into the wrong lane.
-“When I say I started from the bottom, I mean real low,” she said.
+“When I say I started from the bottom, I mean real low,” she says.
 “Like, underground.”

 Around the same time, she began using social media — TikTok, in particular — to tell her story.

-“There were no teen athletes that were blind” on social media, she said.
+“There were no teen athletes that were blind” on social media, she says.
 “And I kind of wanted to show that to people.
 Not a lot of people understand disability.”

 With some help from her mom and a voice program that explains what appears on her phone screen, she began making and posting short videos.